bitsko/WhatsOnChain-API-for-Bash/README.md

-# Whats-On-Chain-API-for-Bash
+# WhatsOnChain API for Bash
-Bash functions for the whats on chain api
+Bash functions for the WhatsOnChain API

 https://developers.whatsonchain.com/#introduction